sudoskys/StableDiffusionBook/docs/install/WebUi/launch.en.md

 Run the program with the `--api` argument and visit `{your main url}/docs` in your browser to see the [Api](https://github.com/AUTOMATIC1111/stable-diffusion-webui/tree/master/modules/) documentation for WebUi. api) documentation. [^4]

+If you want other applications to call Api, add `-enable-insecure-extension-access`.

 Here is a synchronization class implementation.

 ```python